 Is the Honors Program Right for Me?

-(1) Honors may be right for you if you want to pursue a question which may have been stimulated in a course you have taken or may have arisen out of your academic and intellectual experiences in another setting.
+(1) Honors may be right for you if you want to pursue a question or interest that might have been prompted for you in a course or that might have arisen out of your academic or writing experiences in another setting.
 Such an interest would be so strong that you would like to spend a year reading, writing, and talking about it.

 (2) You are interested in producing innovative, original research.
-Thesis topics can fall either on the “traditional” or on the "nontraditional” side of literary studies, yet still be exciting and innovative.
+Thesis topics can fall either on the “traditional” or on the "nontraditional” side of English Studies; both prospects can lead to exciting and innovative research and writing projects.
 You yourself design your own project so as to reflect and explore your own individual interests.
-Recent project topics in the last few years include: a materialist and cultural study of the coca leaf; transgender theory and the cultural politics of the cult film Hedwig and the Angry Inch; a cultural study of AOL’s instant messaging and its effects on the language of everyday communication; a literary study of race and gender in Toni Morrison’s novel The Bluest Eye; a literary study of homosexuality and the chivalric tradition in medieval literature; and how tropes of Eros and Thanatos operate historically and conceptually in the poetry of Emily Dickinson.
-If you want to do cutting edge work, this is the venue for you.
+Recent project topics in the last few years include: a materialist and cultural study of the coca leaf; transgender theory and the cultural politics of the cult film Hedwig and the Angry Inch; a cultural study of texting and its effects on the language of everyday communication; a theoretic study of the violence of democratic societies, as read through ancient Greek tragedies; a literary study of homosexuality and the chivalric tradition in medieval literature; a conceptual study of how tropes of Eros and Thanatos operate historically and conceptually in the poetry of Emily Dickinson; a study of the ecological politics of life and death in graphic novels and comic books such as The Walking Dead and Swamp Thing; a cultural study of how street art bears the potential to transform city dwellers' political consciousness.
+If you want to do cutting edge work like the research modeled by these examples of Honors theses, this is the venue for you.

 (4) You get to work closely with a faculty member.
 If you're thinking about applying to graduate school, this may mean a better recommendation letter by someone who really knows you, your interests, and your work.
-You also will get an experience you do not often have in a class with 40 other students: Your faculty advisor will push you to work hard, so that you can learn your limits yet still have the freedom of doing an independent project that, in the end, is entirely reflective of you and your abilities.
+Even if you are not considering graduate school, you also will enjoy a rare experience that you do not often have in a class of 40 students!
+Your faculty advisor will encourage you to explore your interests while learning your limits.
+All the while, you will experience the freedom of doing an independent project that, in the end, is entirely reflective of you, your ideas and interests, and your abilities.

 Sequence and Description of Courses in English Honors

 Before you apply for English Honors in your sophomore or junior year, you must have had 12 English credits in courses at the 200 and 300 level.
 Applicants should have completed the following prerequisites: English 205Z, English 210, and (preferably) English 305V.
-(Occasional exceptions may be made if your application is exceptional or if you are currently registered for any of these courses.)
-Students are also strongly encouraged to take English 310 before or soon after their acceptance into the program, so as to develop their work with critical theory and textual analysis.
-The Honors Program itself consists of a sequence of three courses that are taken between the Spring of students' Junior year and their graduation:
+(Occasional exceptions may be made if your application is very strong or if you are currently registered for any of these courses.)
+Students are also encouraged to take English 310 before applying to the program or soon after their acceptance, so as to develop further their work with critical theory and textual analysis.
+The Honors Program itself consists of a sequence of three courses that are taken between the Spring of junior year and graduation: